raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## Write protection of EEPROM

-Raspbian will not update either the boot EEPROM or the VLI EEPROM (USB controller) without asking for the user's permission.
+There is no software write protection for the boot EEPROM but there will be a mechanism in Raspbian to skip any future updates to the EEPROM.
 However, it is possible to physically write-protect both EEPROMs via a simple resistor change on the board.
 Details will be published in the [schematics](./schematics/README.md).

+## EEPROM configuration options

+The EEPROM image contains small user modifiable config file.
+To change a setting:

+* Download and unzip the rescue bootloader image from https://www.raspberrypi.org/downloads/
+* Used sed to change setting, be careful to avoid changing anything else otherwise it will fail to boot.
+  * `sed -i -e "s/BOOT_UART=0/BOOT_UART=1/" pieeprom.bin`
+* Flash the image - see embedded README.txt in rescue image zip.

+We will soon be releasing a tool which allows the EEPROM config to be extracted and modified without having to use sed-hacks.

+#### BOOT_UART

+If 1 then enable UART debug output on (GPIO 14, 15) at 115200-8-N-1
+Default: 0
+Version: All

+#### WAKE_ON_GPIO

+If 1 then 'sudo halt' will run in a lower power mode until either GPIO3 or GLOBAL_EN are shorted to ground.

+Default: 0 in launch bootloader (2019-05-10) but changes to 1 in future bootloaders
+Version: All

+#### POWER_OFF_ON_HALT

+If 1 and WAKE_ON_GPIO=0 then switch off all PMIC outputs in halt.
+This is lowest possible power state for halt but may cause problems with some HATS because 5V will still be on.
+GLOBAL_EN must be shorted to ground to boot.

+Default: 0
+Version: 2019-07-15